Actindo-AG/Documentation/ActindoWorkFlow/Operation/03_CompareWorkflows.md

 **Open the comparison window in the workflow editor**

-1. Select the workflow version.
+1. Select a workflow version.
     The workflow editor is displayed.

 2. Click the ![Points](../../Assets/Icons/Points02.png "[Points]") (Points) button in the upper left corner next to the workflow name.